remla25-team12/model-training/README.md

 dvc pull
 ```

-> Note that due to problems with querying the Google Drive account too heavily, the `dvc pull` and `dvc push` commands may produce errors when using the remote storage.
-This is an acknowledged problem, but it is purely related to the security management of Google Drive.
-However, this does not affect the DVC setup, and you can continue running the following commands in the README.
+> **Note**: Due to Google's security policies, the `dvc pull` and `dvc push` commands may produce errors when using Google Drive as a cloud remote storage.
+This is an acknowledged problem.
+Please switch to local remote storage if issues persist.

 ## Showing Experimental Results